charlesres/sign-models/presentation/presentation.md

 <!--
   ## FAQ

 > - Does it represent a phenomenon?
-No, I figured mice mazes would be interesting
+No, I figured mice mazes would be interestngi
 > - How does this simulate behavior genetics?
 Through passing on the likelihood of
     acting a certain manner
 > - Do the plots help with demonstrating the point of generational inheritance?
     I would say yes, because we can track the difference in each generation -->

+## Possible Extensions

+> - Adding vision
+> - Adding probability of following sign
+> - User-defined inital energy
+> - Pre-defined behaviors as an option